 Healthy, Albeit Lower Demand

 Throughout the Pandemic, we experienced a robust demand for homes.
 The number of homes sold increased month after month, throughout 2020 and 2021, and the beginning of 2022.
-We are just starting to see a bit of a slowdown in demand…14% this month over last year at this time.

 See Current Frederick County Market Statistics

 With the combination of high demand and lower inventory, we have seen rising home values over the last few years.
 Year-over-year from 2020 to 2021 we saw a 19% increase in home values.

 The S&P CoreLogic Case-Shiller 20-city home price index in the US increased 21.2% year-over-year in April of 2022.
 Keep in mind, this is a national average.
 Remember, Real Estate is Local.
 Even though news headlines often refer to national statistics, it is more important to be aware of what is going on in your local market.
 It’s always best to consult a local Realtor®.